stokxio/stokx-token-contract/README.md

 # stoxk.io Token

-This is the official repository for Stoxk Token source code.
+This is the official repository for stoxk.io Token source code.

 Name: STOKX